unvell/ReoGrid/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error

 ## Screenshots
-Press ctrl+v to copy and upload the snapshot images.
+Press ctrl+v to paste and upload the snapshot images.

 ## Edition
 Which edition of ReoGrid do you using?